jcvignoli/lumiere-movies/README.md

 While one widget only can be added per post, you can insert as many movies as you want inside your articles.

-### Does it integrate with Polylang plugin?
+### How to integrate Lumière with Polylang plugin?

-If Polylang is installed, new features for taxonomy are added, such as selecting a specific installed language to show in taxonomy pages.
+If Polylang is installed, new features for taxonomy are added, such as a dropdown for languages in taxonomy pages.
+Once you selected which to data to turn into taxonomy, you must activate the very same taxonomy in Polylang Settings -> Custom post types and Taxonomies -> Custom taxonomies-

 ### Is it AMP compliant?